build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 </dependency>
 ```

-Save the changes made in the file.
+6. Save the changes made in the `pom.xml` file.

 You now have everything you need to write code using the OpenTelemetry SDK for Java.
 Go back to the Java class `HelloAppControlller.java` that contains the code of the microservice.

-Change its code to the following version:
+7. Change its code to the following version:

 ```java
 package tutorial.buildon.aws.o11y;